Physics-of-Data/java-jar-launcher/README.md

 # Java JAR Launcher for Linux

-A generic solution for launching Java JAR files from file managers (Nemo, Nautilus, etc.) on Linux desktop environments.
+This is a generic solution for launching Java JAR files from file managers (Nemo, Nautilus, etc.) on Linux desktop environments.

 ## The Problem

 On many Linux systems, double-clicking a JAR file from a file manager doesn't work properly because:

-1. The system's default Java handler is often misconfigured (missing the `%f` parameter)
+1. The system's default Java handler is often incorrectly configured (missing the `%f` parameter)
 2. JAR files are launched from the wrong working directory, breaking applications that use relative paths
+3. The Java Runtime version does not match the Java application

 This results in JAR applications either not launching at all, or starting and immediately crashing.